themarshallproject/hall-of-justice/NOTES.md

 # Notes

 Collecting notes on how to do some things with the project using ansible.
+Our development environment is set up as follows: Vagrant uses Ansible to configure virtual machines that are created using Virtualbox.
+These 3 tools (Vagrant, Ansible, Virtualbox) work together to create a development environment that closely mirrors the way things will be set up in production.
+The Ansible scripts should be usable to configure the servers needed to run the application in production.

 ## Rebuild the search index